Environmental Review (SEPA / NEPA)

-Permitting can be complex, confusing and time consuming.
+Permitting and review can be complex, confusing and time consuming.
 We know the regulations, the process, and the people at the local, state, and federal level.
 Leverage SCJ’s knowledge and long-standing relationships to obtain your required permits in an efficient and streamlined fashion.
-We have years of experience permitting projects across the Pacific Northwest and beyond.
+We have years of experience with environmental permitting for projects across the Pacific Northwest and beyond.
 We have developed critical relationships with agency staff, allowing projects to start with a strong foundation of trust.

 Soils Investigations / Infiltration

 SCJ’s soil scientist can easily visualize what’s going on under the ground and how water and heat moves through soil, something that is a mystery to most of us.
 By using historic data, mapping soils and landscapes, soil assessment and more, data is gathered about how permeable the soil is and whether native or fill.
 This provides valuable information for such things as sewer system designs, landscaping, site development and more.
 Soil information is a valuable tool for developing low impact strategies for private and public sector projects.
 A gifted teacher, our soil scientist can conduct training on soil science, wetland science, hydric soils, soil hydrology and landscape awareness.

 Hmmm….is it a wetland or not?
 Determining this is critical to knowing what land you have available for your project and what, if any, special environmental regulations will apply.
 SCJ’s Professional Wetland Scientist (PWS) has many years of experience with all aspects of wetlands assessments, including delineation, classification, inventory, permitting, mitigation, erosion control, hydrologic monitoring, enhancement and restoration.